-- Agree with your mentor on a platform before reaching out via a video call.
-Consent to participate in the video chat means that you will be sharing their personal data online, such as your email address in order to sign up.
-Ensuring you are both comfortable with whatever platform you choose is essential. - Keep video calls to appropriate hours that you would meet in person.
-For example, we would advise that you don't speak before 8am or after 8pm. - Never add or accept each other on social media or communicate via a social media channel. - If possible, avoid using public Wi-Fi where connections may not be as secure as your private connection. - If possible, avoid video calling from your bedroom.
-If a bedroom is the only private space in the house, try and make your background as neutral as possible. - Do not allow or engage in inappropriate and sexual online communications. - Do not make sexually suggestive comments. - Do not record the video call. - Do not take screenshots of the video call. - Do not have anything that could cause offense in the background whilst on a video call For example, pornography or potentially inappropriate images.

-Do not have your address on show.
+- + Agree with your mentor on a platform before reaching out via a video call.
+Consent to platform you choose is essential. - + Keep video calls to appropriate hours that you would meet in person.
+For example, we would advise that you don't speak before 8am or after 8pm. - 4 - + connection. - + the house, try and make your background as neutral as possible. - + Do not allow or engage in inappropriate and sexual online communications. - Do not make sexually suggestive comments. + - Do not record the video call. + - + Do not take screenshots of the video call. - + Do not have anything that could cause offense in the background whilst on a video call For example, pornography or potentially inappropriate images. - + Do not have your address on show.